MarketTrack/elasticsearch-cloud-deploy/terraform-aws/README.md

 Terraform is smart enough to make the least amount of changes possible and resize resources when possible instead of destroying them.

-When you want to change the cluster configuration (e.g. add more client nodes, data nodes, resize disk or instances, etc) just edit variables.tf and run `terraform plan` followed by `terraform apply`.
+When you want to change the cluster configuration (e.g. add more client nodes, data nodes, resize disk or instances, etc.) just edit variables.tf and run `terraform plan` followed by `terraform apply`.